NullLabTests/EvoGrok/README.md

 ### Running the Project

-To start the evolutionary algorithm, simply run:
+To start the evolutionary algorithm (which runs indefinitely), simply run:

 \`\`\`bash
 python main.py